Assistant Teaching Professor

 Office: DM 296A

-Dr. Rizzi is a cognitive psychologist with research interests in how our brain coordinates both skilled and everyday motor actions.
-He studies the cognition necessary to plan the complex patterns of movement necessary for activities such as sports, dance, and musical performance.
-For example, he has investigated how skilled drummers coordinated both their arms and right leg when trying to execute a polyrhythmic tapping pattern in the lab.
+Dr. Rizzi is a cognitive psychologist who specializes in how our brain coordinates both skilled and everyday motor actions.
+He studied the cognition necessary to plan complex patterns of movement such as those necessary for sports, dance, and musical performance.

-Most recently, he utilized a dynamic modeling approach to analyze steering movements during tracking and driving to determine where people were attending on a roadway.
+His prior research includes investigations into how skilled drummers coordinated both their arms and right leg when trying to execute a polyrhythmic tapping pattern in the lab.
+He has also worked on dynamic models of steering movements during tracking and driving to determine what people were paying attention to on a roadway.
 Such techniques may be beneficial for the development of advanced driver assistance systems in future cars.

-- D, Cognitive Psychology, The Ohio State University, Columbus, OH
+- PhD, Cognitive Psychology, The Ohio State University, Columbus, OH